Colonial Pipeline Spill

 The Division of Waste Management through NC Department of Environmental Quality is the agency responsible for oversight of cleanup and remediation from this incident.

-They have created a webpage to track this incident: https://deq.nc.gov/about/divisions/waste-management/underground-storage-tanks-section/colonial-pipeline-spill.
+NC DEQ has created a webpage to track this incident: https://deq.nc.gov/about/divisions/waste-management/underground-storage-tanks-section/colonial-pipeline-spill.

 February 25, 2021 - DEQ Issued Notice of Continuing Violation after its review of the CSA found 22 deficiencies - for Colonial Pipeline to address by April 26.